What we know about the victims of the Maine mass shooting – KION546

 Beloved American Sign Language interpreter Joshua Seal had been taking part in the cornhole tournament for deaf athletes at Schemengees when he was killed Wednesday, according to his wife, says CNN affiliate, WGME.

-Seal’s employer, Pine Tree Society, said in a Facebook statement that Seal was the director of interpreting services.
+Seal’s employer, Pine Tree Society, said in a Facebook statement that Seal, 36, was the director of interpreting services.

 Seal gained attention during the pandemic as one of the lead interpreters for the deaf for Maine Gov. Janet Mills and Dr. Nirav Shah during the daily Covid-19 briefings.